Different Needs – One Solution

 As many seniors have already discovered, a reverse mortgage can be an excellent financial tool for generating extra income to cover these costs.

-A reverse mortgage enables homeowners 62 or older to convert part of the equity in their homes into tax-free income without having to sell the home, give up title, or take on a new monthly mortgage payment It’s called a reverse mortgage because the flow of payments is reversed compared to a traditional home mortgage.
+A reverse mortgage enables homeowners 62 or older to convert part of the equity in their homes into tax-free income without having to sell the home, give up title, or take on a new monthly mortgage payment.
+It’s called a reverse mortgage because the flow of payments is reversed compared to a traditional home mortgage.
 The lender makes payments to you, or arranges a line of credit that’s available for your use.
 This differs from a traditional mortgage used to purchase or refinance a home, in which you must make monthly mortgage payments to a bank.
-With a reverse mortgage, you retain title to your home and can’t be forced to leave.
-The loan is repaid when you permanently leave your home.
+With a reverse mortgage, you retain title to your home.
+The loan is repaid when you permanently leave your home, or if you violate the rules.

-The versatility of reverse mortgages has already been demonstrated by the thousands of seniors who have used this tool to alleviate money worries or to simply make their retirement more comfortable.
+The versatility of reverse mortgages has already been demonstrated by over 1 million seniors who have used this tool to alleviate money worries or to simply make their retirement more comfortable.
 As the following profiles of actual borrowers illustrate, seniors have used reverse mortgages to cover a variety of medical and health care expenses.

 Dorothy Rogers Paid for Her Prescription Medication